Salary cap: Pre-salary cap

 Prior to the resolution of the 2004–05 lockout, the NHL was the only major North American professional sports league that had no luxury tax, very limited revenue sharing and no salary cap.

 During the Original Six era through to the early years of the expansion era, the NHL's strict reserve clause negated the need for a salary cap.

 Player salaries first became an issue in the 1970s, when Alan Eagleson founded the NHL Players' Association (NHLPA) and the upstart World Hockey Association began competing with the NHL for players.
 Not all NHL owners were willing to engage in a bidding war, in particular, Harold Ballard of the Toronto Maple Leafs spent as close to the league minimum on rosters as he could.
-Since Maple Leaf Gardens was consistently sold out no matter how poorly the Maple Leafs played, Ballard's team was by far the most profitable.
+Since Maple Leaf Gardens was consistently sold out no matter how poorly the Maple Leafs played, economically it made more sense for Ballard to spend the least amount of money he could, with his team being by far the most profitable.

 The 1994–95 NHL lockout was fought over the issue of the salary cap.
 The 1994–95 season was only partially cancelled, with 48 games and the playoffs eventually being played.

 Eight NHL franchises were based in Canada at the time of the lockout.
 Until the 1990s, the Canadian teams usually paid player salaries in Canadian dollars, but with the rise of free agency and a decline in the value of Canadian dollar, players and their agents increasingly demanded to be paid in U.S. dollars.
 Canadian teams' revenues were, then as now, mostly in Canadian dollars, and the effects of the discrepancy were particularly acute for the small market franchises.
 The financial difficulties and uncertainties of competing in smaller Canadian markets led to two clubs moving to the U.S.; the Quebec Nordiques to Denver, and the Winnipeg Jets to Phoenix.
 NHL Commissioner Gary Bettman successfully persuaded the US-based teams to donate towards a pool to mitigate the adverse effects of the exchange rate.